 Begin by spraying candy corn with the Resin Spray (Do this outside for good ventilation).
 I found the resin spray dried pretty quick.
 Once the first coat of resin spray is dry flip the candy corn over to the other side and spray.
 Make sure to spray both sides.

 How to Make Candy Corn Coasters

 The other day while on Pinterest I came across this post on candy corn coasters!
 I thought they were the coolest thing ever!
 I have resurfaced a few countertops with Epoxy so I thought I would give this tutorial a try.
-Click here for how to resurface countertops with Epoxy.

 I followed The Resin Crafts Blog tutorial pretty well!